atapazvant/Project-Euler/README.md

 Project-Euler
 =============

-https://projecteuler.net/ has a collection of challenging mathematical problems that you can solve with the aid of programming; which is fun!
+https://projecteuler.net/ has a collection of challenging mathematical problems that you can solve with the aid of programming.